zbrlang/.github/profile/README.md

 # ZBR

-ZBRLang is a scripting language for Discord bots.
-Write commands as plain `.zbr` files using Z-prefixed functions, no boilerplate, no framework knowledge required.
+ZBR Lang is a scripting language for Discord bots.
+You write commands as plain `.zbr` files using ZBR functions, no boilerplate, no event handlers, no framework knowledge required.

 → [zbrlang/zbr-runtime](https://github.com/zbrlang/zbr-runtime)